 - 1. U.S. Treasury Obligations

 - 2. U.S. Agency Obligations

+- 3. City & County of San Francisco Obligations

-- 3. Bankers Acceptances
+- 43. Bankers Acceptances

-- 4. Commercial Paper (domestic)
+- 54. Commercial Paper (domestic)

-- 5. Negotiable Certificates of Deposit
+- 65. Negotiable Certificates of Deposit

-- 6. Non-negotiable Certificates of Deposit
+- 76. Non-negotiable Certificates of Deposit

-- 67. Repurchase Agreements
+- 87. Repurchase Agreements

-- 78. Medium-Term Notes
+- 98. Medium-Term Notes

-- 89. Money Market Mutual Funds
+- 109. Money Market Mutual Funds

-- 910. Collateralized Bank/Time Deposits
+- 110. Collateralized Bank/Time Deposits

-- 1011.
-City & County of San Francisco Investment Pool
+- 121. City & County of San Francisco Investment Pool Pooled Investment Fund

-- 112. Local Agency Investment Fund (LAIF)
+- 132. Local Agency Investment Fund (LAIF)

-The maximum percentage share of investments in these instruments as a share of the TJPA's portfolio, the credit quality and the maximum maturities of investments shall conform to the restrictions in California Government Code and shall be domestic investments only.
+The maximum percentage share of investments in these instruments as a share of the TJPA's portfolio, the credit quality and the maximum maturities of investments shall conform to the restrictions in Exhibit A, based primarily on California Government Code, and shall be domestic investments only.
 Percentage holding limits apply at the time the security is purchased.
+Investment pools and mutual funds shall be investigated and assessed prior to investing and on a continual basis.
 All funds under management shall be combined for the purpose of evaluating portfolio limits.